BITX40 Progress: Easier Tuning and a Microphone

 Sit, speaker, sit.
 Good dog.
 (Woof!)

 Next on the horizon is a Si5351A DDS kit from QRP Labs.
-This kit is similar to the Raduino that is now being included in the BITX40 kits from hfsigs.com, although it is not Open Source, and also costs about twice what the Raduino costs if purchased separately.
+This kit is similar to the Raduino that is now being included in the BITX40 kits from hfsigs.com, although it is not Open Source, and also costs slightly more than the Raduino costs if purchased separately.
 So, why purchase it?
 Because it’s shiny and beautiful, that’s why!
 Plus Hans is just such a nice guy that it makes me want to throw him more money.
 Or it might just be that WSPR kit saying sweet nothings in my ear…

 Once the DDS kit is completed and working, I will also build a proper enclosure for this beautiful little radio, and it might be done on a CNC router.
 I hope to also be able to include batteries in the case for portable operations.
 We’ll see how it goes.
 Until then, 73!